ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 You can do that by copying one of the files to the path "~/.bashrc" or creating a symbolic link.
 Solve the task with the "case" statement first.
-Then replace the "case" statement with an associative array.
+Then replace the "case" statement with the associative array.
 ```